zupit-it/pipeline-templates/README.md

 - **COVERAGE_ARTIFACT_NAME**: The artifact's name for the *lcov.info* file.
 By default, it is **lcov.info**.
 - **ENABLE_TESTS**: Whether it should skip or not the cypress tests workflow.
 By default, it is **true**.
 - **TIMEOUT**: Used for tests, if the tests take more than the given time in minutes, Github stops forcefully the workflow.
 By default, it is **30**.
+- **RUN**: Whether to run all the inside workflows or not.
+This is useful when you want to skip checks since the code didn't change.
+By default, it is **true**.

 This is an example to show how data should be formatted.
 ```yaml